Butler has 36 points as Heat overwhelm Young, Hawks, 110-86 - NewsBreak

 Butler has 36 points as Heat overwhelm Young, Hawks, 110-86

-ATLANTA — (AP) — Miami used team defense to smother Atlanta’s Trae Young and then leaned on Jimmy Butler to take the scoring lead.

-Butler scored 13 of his 36 points in a dominant second quarter and the Heat beat the Hawks 110-86 while again shutting down Young on Sunday night to take a 3-1 series lead.
+ATLANTA (AP) — Jimmy Butler scored 13 of his 36 points in a dominant second quarter and the Miami Heat beat the Atlanta Hawks 110-86 on Sunday night to take a 3-1 series lead.

 Miami can wrap up the first-round series in Game 5 on Tuesday night in Miami.